Tandethsquire/LogicNode/README.md

 3. M-P; M-S; S-P
 4. P-M; M-S; S-P

-From the figure and the 'truthiness' required, it generates the relationships: there are 64 possibilities, only 6 of which are valid.
+From the figure and the 'truthiness' required, it generates the relationships: there are 64 possibilities, only 6 of which are valid for a given figure.
 Following the convention described in `parsify`, the valid syllogisms are
 1. AAA, EAE, AII, EIO, *AAI*, *EAO*
 2. EAE, AEE, EIO, AOO, *EAO*, *AEO*,
 3. AII, IAI, EIO, OAO, *EAO*, *AAI*